Baboolal/bioinformatics-tools/README.md

 While the program runs, you have to choose the correct sequences, the output file will be based on your choices.

 dna2aa_mk3_allframes_mk2.py\
+Same as dna2aa_mk3 but this one translates all 6 frames automatically and saves all 6 translated files.\
+Reading frames:\
+1: 5'3' frame 1\
+2: 5'3' frame 2\
+3: 5'3' frame 2\
+-1: 3'5' revcomp frame 1\
+-2: 3'5' revcomp frame 2\
+-3: 3'5' revcomp frame 3

 family_species_list_generator.py